 Teams of academic and career and technical education (CTE) teachers, counselors, administrators, and district and state leaders are encouraged to attend in order to implement the strategies they learn quickly and effectively.

 This conference will focus on bringing proven literacy and math teaching and learning strategies into academic and CTE classrooms.
-These strategies are part of the Literacy Design Collaborative (LDC) and Mathematics Design Collaborative (MDC) frameworks, and they assist students in reaching the deep learning necessary to master college- and career-readiness standards.
+These strategies are part of the Literacy Design Collaborative (LDC) and the Mathematics Design Collaborative (MDC) frameworks, and they assist students in reaching the deep learning necessary to master college- and career-readiness standards.
 LDC and MDC also gives teachers a way to build lessons that engage students and help them perform at higher levels.

 Learn from over 500 practitioners on how to prepare more middle grades students to succeed in high school, graduate at least 90 percent or more of students ready for college or careers, and assist students in creating career goals and choosing postsecondary institutions and majors that will maximize their career options.